-As can be expected from the developer’s pedigree, Paper Mario Sticker Star proves a carefully woven adventure.
+As can be expected from the developer’s pedigree, Paper Mario: Sticker Star proves a carefully woven adventure.
 You’re awoken by Kersti who is your guide throughout the game, having herself travelled from the faraway Sticker Star to help ensure everyone’s wishes were granted at the Sticker Fest.

-Naturally she’s annoyed that the Sticker Comet has been fragmented, and vents her frustrations at a rather surprised Paper Mario.
+Naturally, she’s annoyed that the Sticker Comet has been fragmented, and vents her frustrations at a rather surprised Paper Mario.
 Once he’s explained his side of the story, things are then on track and you set out on your quest to recover them.
 It is the Royal Stickers that have the power to grant wishes, and, as their caretaker, it falls to Kersti to make sure that they are gathered so that she can return to the Sticker Star.

-The stickers themselves amount to the game’s greatest accomplishment, peeled from absolutely anywhere and then placed within your ever expanding Sticker Album.
+The stickers themselves amount to the game’s greatest accomplishment, peeled from absolutely anywhere and then placed within your ever-expanding Sticker Album.
 Management of those you collect is paramount, and the multiple ways in which they can be implemented is joyous.

-A key element within the game is the ability to ‘Paperise,’ enabling you to temporarily freeze time and turn the world into a flat piece of paper.
+A key element of the game is the ability to ‘Paperise,’ enabling you to temporarily freeze time and turn the world into a flat piece of paper.
 This is used for solving puzzles, granting the opportunity to interact with the environment by placing stickers, an early example being to replace a bridge that has been removed by the mischievous Bowser Jr. Having chosen the relevant sticker, you must then align its shadow to place it correctly and then smoothen out the edges.

 Real world objects may also be required to solve such puzzles, and these are referred to in the game as ‘Things.’
 Examples include Scissors, a Fan, a Baseball Bat, a Light Bulb and a Trumpet.
-However these can’t be used immediately, and must first be hurled at a special wall in Decalburg, the bustling town in which the Toads live.
+However, these can’t be used immediately, and must first be hurled at a special wall in Decalburg, the bustling town in which the Toads live.

 Doing so turns them into stickers, which may then be used as you see fit to aid you in finding the solution to puzzles or for inventive results during battle.